 Sonicare have addressed this with the Ultra model.

-Waterpik create a range of Water flossers, which are designed to be much more of a permanent solution, in that they are not easy to move about and generally need to be plugged in.
-Larger water tanks and some more versatility with the nozzles available not to mention being able to adjust pressure could be a more compelling solution for some.
+Waterpik also create a range of water flossers which are designed to be much more of a permanent fixture in the bathroom.
+The Waterpik range are not easy to move about and generally need to be plugged in.
+The larger water tanks these offer and some more versatility with the nozzles available, not to mention being able to adjust pressure, could be a more compelling solution for some.

-Why not check out our article that details the Best Water Flossers.
+Why not check out our article that details the best Waterpiks and other water flossers.

 Despite this annoyance, I love it.